VMois/notes/digital_design/8085_debug.md

 | L    | 77H   |
 | PC   | 120FH |
 | SP   | 9700H |

+**Note!** register A (Acc) is modified during the execution by a lot of instrucitons.
+So, value of A was determined by using simulator software for 8085 processor (https://www.sim8085.com).

 Content of memory after the execution: